 Our Catholic Funeral Mass is carried out in accordance with the prescribed rites of the Roman Catholic Church.
 Why is the presence of the community so important?
 It flows from our Catholic understanding of liturgy and sacraments.
 The Church endeavors to maintain the true nature of sacramental celebrations.
 “Liturgical services are not private functions, but are celebrations belonging to the Church which is the sacrament of unity.
 Liturgical services involve the whole Body of the Church.”
 (CSL, 26) Constitution on the Liturgy [CSL], document issued at the Second Vatican Council.

 Our funerals adhere to Order of Christian Funerals & Cremation Rite.
-The Funeral Mass will take place in the main Sanctuary.
+The Funeral Mass will take place in the main Sanctuary or Day Chapel.
 No funerals on Sunday.
 Wakes and Visitations are held in the Narthex…depending on space availability.
 A Vigil Service is when Clergy is invited to do a short Scripture based service.
 Usually 20-25 minutes.
 A Wake or Visitation may offer a time for praying the Rosary or simply a time for family and friends to come and bring you comfort.
 Also, this is a perfect time for Eulogies, telling stories celebrating the gift of the life of the deceased loved one.
 Visitation/Wake may be arranged for the evening prior to the funeral or one hour before the funeral Mass.
 Evening Wake times are from 6pm-8pm the day prior to the funeral.
 A Funeral Ministry coordinator will meet at the church with a family member to prepare the liturgy and find out the family’s needs throughout this most tragic time.

 Funeral Mass Scheduling